chelseakomlo/rust_kata/README.md

   - For each router name, compare it to all of the other router names using hamming distance.
 For names which are < 3 distance, this is considered a hit.
-  - Return a key/value list, where the key is the number of hits, and the value are the matching router names.
+  - Return a list of pairs, where the first element in the pair is the number of hits, and the second is the matching router names.